forem/forem/docs/frontend/liquid-tags.md

 ```

 Each liquid tag contains an `initialize` method which takes arguments and calls
-super.
+`super`.
 It also has a `render` method which calls the appropriate view.

 ```ruby
   def initialize(_tag_name, link, _parse_context)